Usage

 To communicate with a device one should:

-2) Import the module or modules in your script and initialize the appropriate class.
+- import the module or modules in your script and initialize the appropriate class.
 A class always has the same name as the module file.
 Initialization connect the desired device, if the settings are correct.
+For more detailed information, see documentation.

 # importing of the instruments